 - Party-appointed arbitrator of the tribunal in Panama, in a US$1.6 billion ad hoc international arbitration (under UNCITRAL Rules) related to the construction of a subway.
-Such arbitration is most likely the biggest commercial arbitration ever in Colombia.
+At the time such arbitration was the biggest commercial arbitration ever in Colombia.

 - Successfully defended Bancolombia, the largest commercial bank in Colombia, in a US$700 million domestic arbitration brought by Jaime Gilinsky et al arising out of the Bancolombia’s ADRs (American Depositary Receipt) trade on the New York Stock Exchange.
-Such arbitration is most likely the biggest commercial arbitration ever in Colombia (not including a public entity).
+At the time such arbitration was the biggest commercial arbitration ever in Colombia (not including a public entity).
 The Tribunal held that Claimants’ damages were less than 3% of the amount Gilinsky sought.
 Such result was obtained against no fewer than five nationally recognized law firms that represented Gilinsky throughout the case.